738/awesome-url-shortener/README.md

 * [lstu.fr](https://framagit.org/fiat-tux/hat-softwares/lstu/) - Another open source link shortener that provides an official instance at the same time
 * [Polr](https://polrproject.org) - a quick, modern, and open-source link shortener.
 It allows you to host your own URL shortener, to brand your URLs, and to gain control over your data.
 * [pygmy](https://github.com/amitt001/pygmy) - An open-source, feature rich & extensible url-shortener + analytics written in Python.
+* [san.aq](https://github.com/neutronscott/sanaq) - Open-source URL shortener with an HTTP API to shorten long url with curl.
 * [shlink](https://shlink.io)
 * [yourls](https://yourls.org)